RETURN -TO-PLAY GUIDELINES

 POTENTIAL EXPOSURE OR CLOSE CONTACT

-According to the CDC, “Anyone who has had close contact with someone with COVID-19 should stay home for 14 days after their last exposure to that person.”
-Any player who has had potential exposure to COVID-19 or has had close contact with a person who has tested positive for COVID-19 may not attend or participate in any session, league game, or event during the 14 day quarantine notwithstanding any negative test result that may be obtained during that period.
+According to the Massachusetts Department of Public health, ‘The possible incubation period for COVID-19 is still 14 days although the majority of cases have incubation periods of fewer than 10 days.’
+Any player who has had potential exposure to COVID-19 or has had close contact with a person who has tested positive for COVID-19 may not attend or participate in any Achieve Lacrosse or Mass Elite event and MUST remain quarantined consistent with one of the quarantine options below:

 CDC recommends that all people, whether or not they have had COVID-19, take steps to prevent getting and spreading COVID-19.
 Wash hands regularly, stay at least 6 feet away from others whenever possible, and wear masks.
 Close contact is defined as: